 Compression therapy is one of the most popular treatments offered at Mimi Lee, MD in Little Rock, AR, and that’s with good reason.
-This treatment features many benefits for adults of all ages, whether they are athletes in the prime of their lives or retirees in their golden years.
+Benefits of compression therapy have many features for adults of all ages, whether they are athletes in the prime of their lives or retirees in their golden years.
 Despite its growing popularity, many people are unfamiliar with the full range of health benefits that come from using compression.

 What Is Compression Therapy Used for?

 At its most basic, compressing the muscles helps blood flow through the body more efficiently.
 Compression prevents blood from pooling in the body.
 Most people realize that compression garments are often used to reduce or prevent swelling, but there are many other uses for compression as well.

 Improved Athletic Performance

 Professional athletes, trainers, and physical therapists have long understood and relied on the power of compression.
 But now even everyday people are beginning to use compression as an integral part of their regular workouts.

 Business travelers quickly learn of the aches and pains that come with poor circulation on long flights.
 Flight passengers can wear compression garments to prevent this from happening.
 These garments also help in preventing blood clots and deep vein thrombosis which can occur during long flights.

 Pregnant women often benefit from using compression therapies during the later months of their pregnancies.
 The added weight of pregnancy frequently means back pain, poor posture, and poor circulation in the legs.
 Compression garments help improve posture and blood flow for many of these women.

 Improved Blood Flow for Nurses, Teachers, and Salespeople